AFCI-01DWWM-2024/Brief_Expose/README.md

 ## ECF INTÉGRATION WEB : EXPOSE
 Web integration in HTML AND CSS of the EXPOSE model<br>
 Web integration 2 formats: <br>
-You can do the Web integration in Less or in CSS (It's up to you) Partage Figma envoyé
+You can do the Web integration in Less or in CSS (It's up to you)<br>
+Figma share sent

 * Format PC
 * Format Tablette